 Pattern your gun/cartridge combination and practice on clays to achieve clean kills.

-- If your gun is not ‘nitro’ proofed, you cannot use steel shot without risking bulges appearing in the barrels, which might rule out having the gun re-proofed and its value may fall.
+If your gun is not ‘nitro’ proofed, you cannot use steel shot without risking bulges appearing in the barrels, which might mean the gun is out of proof and it would be illegal to sell it.
 You should instead use bismuth or tungsten – see below.

 The market for non-lead shot is developing rapidly and the cost is likely to fall as demand and production increases.
 The development of biodegradable and other non-plastic wads/cups for steel cartridges makes it possible to shoot steel without littering the countryside with single-use plastics.
 The cost of steel is comparable to or less than lead.
 Bismuth and tungsten varieties are considerably more expensive than lead and steel.
 There is a wide choice of non-lead shot available for 10, 12 and 20 bore guns.
 The range for 16, 28 and .410 bores are more limited but expected to improve.